SS X-1

-X-1 (or SS X-1) was one of the United States Navy's only Midget Submarines (but see the NR-1 Deep Submergence Craft).
-She was designed under project SCB 65; laid down on 8 June 1954, at Deer Park, Long Island, New York, by the Engine Division of Fairchild Engine and Airplane Corporation; launched on 7 September 1955, at Oyster Bay, Long Island, by Jakobson Shipyard; delivered to the Navy on 6 October at New London, Connecticut, and placed in service on 7 October 1955, with Lieutenant Kevin Hanlon in command.
+X-1 (or SS X-1) was a United States Navy Midget Submarine designed under project SCB 65.
+Laid down on 8 June 1954, at Deer Park, Long Island, New York, by the Engine Division of Fairchild Engine and Airplane Corporation.
+Launched on 7 September 1955, at Oyster Bay, Long Island, by Jakobson Shipyard.
+Delivered to the Navy on 6 October at New London, Connecticut and placed in service on 7 October 1955 with Lieutenant Kevin Hanlon in command.

 Service history

 X-1 served in a research capacity in rigorous and extensive tests to assist the Navy to evaluate its ability to defend harbors against very small submarines.
 Further tests conducted with the X-1 helped to determine the offensive capabilities and limitations of this type of submersible.

 X-1 was originally powered by a hydrogen peroxide/diesel engine and battery system, but an explosion of her hydrogen peroxide supply on 20 May 1957 resulted in the craft's modification to accept a diesel-electric drive.
 On 2 December 1957, X-1 was taken out of service and deactivated at Philadelphia.

 Towed to Annapolis, Maryland, in December 1960, X-1 was reactivated and attached to Submarine Squadron 6 and based at the Small Craft Facility of the Severn River Command for experimental duties in Chesapeake Bay.
 In tests conducted under the auspices of the Naval Research Laboratory, X-1 performed for scientists who observed her operations from a platform suspended beneath the Bay Bridge, to learn more about the properties and actions of sea water.

 Having been in active service through January 1973, X-1 was again taken out of service on 16 February 1973.
 On 26 April 1973, she was transferred to the Naval Ship Research and Development Center, Annapolis.
-On 9 July 1974, she was slated for use as a historical exhibit; and she was later displayed on the grounds of the Naval Station complex, North Severn, near Annapolis.
-In 2001, X-1 was transferred to the Submarine Force Museum, in Groton, Connecticut, where she is on display in front of the main exhibit building.
+On 9 July 1974, she was slated for use as a historical exhibit.
+She was later displayed on the grounds of the Naval Station complex, North Severn, near Annapolis.
+In 2001, X-1 was transferred to the Submarine Force Museum, in Groton, Connecticut, where she is on display before the main exhibit building.